zoharsan/snowtire/README.md

 ## Additional handy commands

-- To delete the image
+- To delete the image.
+WARNING: If you do this, you will lose any notebook you have saved within the container.
 ```
 docker rm sf-notebook
 ```